 Services that are covered for you What you must pay when you get these services In-Network Durable medical equipment (DME) and related supplies 20% co-insurance.
 Prior authorization may be required for some Durable Medical Equipment.
 (For a definition of "durable medical equipment," see Chapter 10 of this booklet.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary durable medical equipment covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 Emergency care \$80 co-pay per visit.
 No prior authorization required.
-For coverage outside of the United States, see Worldwide coverage. \$0 co-pay if admitted to the hospital from the emergency room within 72 hours.
+For coverage outside of the United States, see Worldwide coverage.
 Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-If you receive Emergency Care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at an in-network hospital.
+A medical emergency is when you, or any other prodont lawyersen with an average knowledge of the production. \$0 co-pay if admitted to the hospital from the emergency room within 72 hours.
+If you receive Emergency Care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse. return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at an in-network hospital.

-Services that are covered for you What you must pay when you get these services In-Network Emergency care (Continued) This service does not apply to the deductible.
-Cost-sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
+Services that are covered for you What you must pay when you get these services In-Network Emergency care (continued) Cost-sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
 Health and wellness education programs No prior authorization required.
 These programs are designed to enrich lifestyles and the health of members including weight management, fitness, and stress management.
 These benefits include Silver&Fit® Exercise & Healthy Aging Program and 24-Hour NurseLine.
 See benefit detail below.
 Silver&Fit® Exercise & Healthy Aging Program The program fee(s) you pay for the Silver&Fit Exercise & Healthy Aging Program and Home Fitness Program do not apply to your yearly maximum out-of-pocket amount.
 With the Silver&Fit Program, you may choose a membership at a participating fitness facility and participate in the Silver&Fit Home Fitness Program.
 The Silver&Fit Program also includes: healthy aging educational materials, activity rewards, and quarterly newsletters.
 For more information or to sign up for this program, visit www.SilverandFit.com or call Silver&Fit toll-free at (877) 427-4788.
 TTY users call (877) 710-2746.
-Note: The Silver&Fit Program is provided by American Specialty Health Fitness, Inc. (ASH Fitness), a subsidiary of American Specialty Health Incorporated (ASH).
+Note: The Silver&Fit Program is provided by American Specialty Health Fitness, Inc. (ASH Fitness) a subsidiary of American Specialty Health Incorporated (ASH).
 All programs and services